 Turn the page

 A spokeswoman for Simon & Schuster confirmed in an email June 28 that Sacks’ credit will appear in future softcover editions.

-But that doesn’t explain the publisher’s reluctance to right the wrong against Sacks.
-Selbst says Simon & Schuster manufactured the fourth hardcover printing of Matthews’ book notwithstanding the fact the publisher was on notice regarding the error.
-Notably, Selbst says, the editorial staff did make revisions – to other photo credits in the book – before going back on press with that fourth printing.
+But that doesn’t explain the publisher’s tardiness in righting the wrong against Sacks.
+Selbst says Simon & Schuster manufactured the fourth hardcover printing of Matthews’ book — notwithstanding the fact that the publisher was on notice regarding the error.
+Notably, the editorial staff did make revisions – to other photo credits in the book – before going back on press with that fourth printing, Selbst says.
 And still, they missed the cover credit.

-“They demonstrated by their actions that they know how to correct their errors,” Selbst says.
+“They demonstrated by their actions that they know how to correct their errors,” he says.
 “But they didn’t correct Andy’s.”

 Selbst is now exchanging letters regarding the finer points of copyright law with a pre-eminent legal expert, bankrolled by an international publishing house.
 Michigan Today emailed and called the publisher’s lawyer at New York’s Davis Wright Tremaine, LLP, but has yet to hear back.